Type: Layer 2 & Rollups

 Acknowledged: It was originally in for clarity, however, removing it is better practice and has been done.

-function with additional authorization logic specific to the Linea token bridge.
-As a result, inheriting from ERC20BurnableUpgradeable
+L2LineaToken does not require ERC20BurnableUpgradeable inheritanceThe L2LineaToken contract includes a custom implementation of the burn function with additional authorization logic specific to the Linea token bridge.
+As a result, inheriting from ERC20BurnableUpgradeable was unnecessary and introduced extra functionality that the token does not utilize.

-This issue was also identified by the Linea team during a parallel audit, and the inheritance from ERC20BurnableUpgradeable
+This issue was also identified by the Linea team during a parallel audit, and the inheritance from ERC20BurnableUpgradeable was removed in commit b9aad54.

 Update: Resolved in commit b9aad54.